-The skills, knowledge and creativity you’ll develop at Abbey Road Institute will prepare you for the next step in your career.
+The skills, knowledge and creativity you’ll develop at Abbey Road Institute will prepare you for the next step in your career in music production.
 This may be starting out in runner and assistant roles or moving into a more senior role if you already have some experience in the industry.
-Our graduates are highly sought after and progress onto a range of different careers within the industry.
-The types of careers include:
+Our graduates are highly sought after and progress onto a range of different roles and types of work.

 You can browse through our alumni profiles below to see some of the jobs that our graduates have now.
 For a full list of alumni from both our Melbourne and our international schools have a look at the dedicated alumni section of our website .